Our Care and Education Practice

 During the course of the week we offer Story-Telling Yoga, French and Drama sessions for children aged 3-5 years.
 We offer a “Diddi Dance” music and movement session for 2 -3 year olds once a week.

 We follow the Letters and Sounds: Principles and Practice of High Quality Phonics, which is part of the Primary National Strategy from the Department of Education.
 This is incorporated within our daily routine and in daily sessions with the children.
 The aim is to raise awareness of sounds to improve communication and to prepare the children for reception classes at school.
 We work closely with an independent Speech and Language Therapist Laura Dawson Bsc (Hons) MRCSLT, MASLTIP.
 Laura visits us regularly to work with our team and develop practice.

-At Poppetts we set and follow various topics through out the year.
-The topics range from ‘The Seasons’, ‘New Life’, ‘The World Around Us’, ‘Holidays’, ‘Transport’ and ‘Shapes and Patterns’.
-These topics last one or two months and give great enjoyment to the children who can bring in related items from home to support their learning.
+At Poppetts we follow various themes through out the year.
+These range from ‘The Seasons’, ‘New Life’, ‘The World Around Us’, ‘Holidays’, ‘Transport’ and ‘Shapes and Patterns’.
+These give great enjoyment to the children who can bring in related items from home to support their learning.
 Created artwork is displayed on the Nursery walls, and take home ‘creations’ available for everyone to admire.

 All of our children have access to computers as part of their daily routine.
-Children from aged 2-5 have access to I Pads.
+Children from aged 2-5 have access to I Pads and interactive technology to support their education.
 These aid our teaching and allow the children to explore current technology by using apps, camera and videos.